TheFuZiOnZz/Research-Dashboard/World Politics/Israel-Palestine/1948- Israeli-Palestinian Period/1948-49 War of Independence, First Arab-Israeli War.md

 - [Wiki](https://en.wikipedia.org/wiki/1948_Arab%E2%80%93Israeli_War)
 - [Wiki](https://en.wikipedia.org/wiki/1948_Palestine_war)
-- On 15 May 1948 – 10 March 1949, a day after the [[1948 Israeli Declaration of Independence]], The First Arab-Israeli War began and was the was the Second phase of the 1947–49 Palestine War following the [[1947-48 Civil War in Mandatory Palestine]].
+- On 15 May 1948 – 10 March 1949, a day after the [1948 Israeli Declaration of Independence](1948%20Israeli%20Declaration%20of%20Independence), The First Arab-Israeli War began and was the was the Second phase of the 1947–49 Palestine War following the [1947-48 Civil War in Mandatory Palestine](../1917-48%20Mandatory%20Palestine%20Period/1947-48%20Civil%20War%20in%20Mandatory%20Palestine).
 -
 - War had two main phases, the first began on November 30th, 1947.
     - First phase mainly fought between Jewish and Palestinian Arab militias, supported by the Arab Liberation Army and the surrounding Arab states.
 Escalated at the end of March 1948, when Jews went on the offensive.